Abhijeetbyte/SolidCal/README.md

 * Your computer must be running Python3 or newer.
 * The script requires [Tkinter](https://docs.python.org/3/library/tkinter.html) library installed. </br>
    - open windows shell and run `pip install tk` to install Tkinter library </br>
-   -
 * Get the source [code](https://github.com/Abhijeetbyte/Volume-Calculator/archive/refs/heads/main.zip)

 * Extract the zip and open <b> main.py</b> in Python IDE to build and run the Calculator app.

- Windows users can download the binary release
+ **Windows users can download the binary release**

 * Your computer must be running Windows 10 or newer.
-* Install the latest version of Application.
+* Install the latest version of the Application.
 [Download v1.2](https://github.com/Abhijeetbyte/Volume-Calculator/releases/download/Version1.2/Volume.Calculator.setup.exe)

 ### Input & Output Function
 ![shape select](Images/shape-selection.png) ![units](Images/multiple-unit-selection.png)![cylinder](Images/cylinder.png)
 #
 * The units are shown for convenience but do not affect the calculations.
-The units  are in place to give an indication of the order of the result such as mm3,cm3 or Litres.
+The units  are in place to indicate the order of the result such as mm3,cm3, or Litres.

 * Calculate the volume of a right circular cylinder given 2 known values.
   Enter height and radius and select the right shape, it will give you the volume.